mdekermadec/ezdb/README.md

 Other options
 -------
- - When listing a table, you can ask EzDB to use primary key value a key index:
+ - When listing a table, you can ask EzDB to use primary key value a key index for php array:
 ```php
 $db->fill_list_with_primary_key = true;
 ```